chinghancheng/Big_Data_Coursework1/README.md

 ## Job3
 -----------------------------------------------
- * In Job3, the final result is gene
+ * In Job3, the final result is generated as below.
   * thirdMapper.class
   >
    Key | Values